Remarks on a nonlinear electromagnetic extension in AdS Reissner-Nordstr\"om spacetime: Acknowledgments

 \section{Acknowledgments}

 A. A. Araújo Filho acknowledges the support from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and the Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ) through grant [150891/2023-7].
-The author extends special thanks to N. Heidari for providing the code used in bending angle calculations.
-Additional appreciation is expressed to A. Zhidenko, A. Övgün, R. Daghigh, and M. Green for their assistance in developing the other codes utilized in this manuscript.
+The author extends special thanks to N. Heidari, A. Zhidenko, A. Övgün, R. Daghigh, and M. Green for their assistance in developing the codes utilized in this manuscript.